farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 Because Charge is based off Blades in the Dark, you would also need to include attribution to the creators of this game as well.

-To do so, copy the text below in your own game and things should be good to go.
+To do so, copy the text below in your game and things should be good to go.

 ## Attribution